How I earned $1,701 in credit card rewards in 2022 and what I’m planning for 2023

 I also really like how both of my cards offer generous purchase protection and extended warranty benefits.
 A few years ago, Chase covered $299 in damages to my wife’s Apple Watch.

-How to optimize your credit card rewards strategy in 2023
+How to optimize your credit card rewards strategy now

 As long as you can pay in full and avoid interest, then rewards are free money.
 Credit cards offer far superior rewards programs and buyer protections than debit cards, cash and other payment methods.
 Consider how you spend your money (since different cards emphasize different rewards categories) and think about how much work you’re willing to put in.